 It is said that Wing Chun (endless spring-time) was founded approximately 300 years ago in Southern China.
 A Shaolin elder, Abbess Ng Mui, developed the style after witnessing a fight between a crane and a fox, and named the style after her student, Yim Wing Chun.
 Wing Chun was taught publicly for the first time in the mid 20th Century by Ip Man, who has become a well known figure in martial arts.

 Typically characterised by simple, non-flamboyant movements and an emphasis on effectiveness, Wing Chun is valued both as a mental and physical disciplinary pursuit, and as a self defence system which does not rely on brute strength.
 Our classes equip the learner with tools that are easy to apply at an early level, but with a depth that will take many satisfying years to truly master.
-Our strong lineage, from Chu Shong Tin, Jim Fung, and the AWCF, is actually a warm community, offering advanced training opportunities around Australia and the world.
+Our strong lineage, from Chu Shong Tin, Jim Fung, and the AWCF, is actually a warm community offering advanced training and sporting opportunities around Australia and the world.

-We are a member of the Australian Wing Chun Federation and use the standard AWCF grading system.
+We are a proud member of the Australian Wing Chun Federation and use the standard AWCF grading system.

 Like us on Facebook!

 Australian Wing Chun Federation Member